wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 Who, but for an accident that befel his ship the day before,* whilst he was moving out of the harbor of New-York, would have outsailed the fleet of Britain, and escaped, as did the brave and persevering Hull, of the Constitution, in the first year of the war.

-10 Nevertheless, it was so, that Decatur was, as it were, surrounded by the ships of the king, even five of them; so one of the vessels, called the Endymiun, fell upon him, and Decatur fought hard against her, and would have taken her;
+10 Nevertheless, it was so, that Decatur was, as it were, surrounded by the ships of the king, even five of them ; so one of the vessels, called the Endymiun, fell upon him, and Decatur fought hard against her, and would have taken her ;

 11 But the rest of the strong ships came down upon him, and opened their thundering engines, and compelled him to surrender his ship to the fleet of Britain.

-12 However it was a bloody fight; and there fell of the men of Columbia that day twenty and four that were slain outright, and about two score and ten were maimed, after having kept the destroying engines to work about the space of three hours: howbeit, Decatur lost no honor thereby.
+12 However it was a bloody fight ; and there fell of the men of Columbia that day twenty and four that were slain outright, and about two score and ten were maimed, after having kept the destroying engines to work about the space of three hours: howbeit, Decatur lost no honor thereby.

 * She was injured by grounding off the Hook.